MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 ---

-At this point, because it seems to be a thing, **please do not put even remotely sensitive information into any LLM that isn't local, on your machine.**
+For a brief interlude, because it seems to be a thing, **please do not put even remotely sensitive information into any LLM that isn't running on your own machine.**

 You can in fact download DeepSeek-R1 for free and use it safely, locally, as it is MIT licensed and open source.
 The website through which the DeepSeek-R1 is provided for chatting for free is not open source.
 One does not know where one's data goes.
 The same goes for ChatGPT by the way, although they claim strictly adhering to GDPR and other data protection laws.